spine-tools/Spine-Toolbox/docs/source/spine_db_editor/viewing_data.rst

 Entity Highlights
 *****************

-As mentioned before, **Scenario tree** and **Alternative** may cause the entity items in the graph to become highlighted.
+As mentioned before, selecting items in **Scenario tree** and **Alternative ** may cause the entity items in the graph to become highlighted.
 The highlighting is done by adding a border around the entity item.
-This is what it looks like:
+This is how it looks like:

 .. image:: img/graph_alt_selection.png
    :align: center

-Note that the icons of the entities or colors don't change, only the border may change.
+Note that the icons of the entities or colors don't change, only the border.

 There are four different borders: